-A Program to Enhance Your Musicianship and Teaching Skills
+An Online Program to Enhance Your Musicianship and Teaching Skills

-Improve your teaching and music skills as you expand your knowledge of the field.
+Earn a master’s in music education online and improve your teaching and music skills as you expand your knowledge of the field.
 Designed for certified K–12 educators.

 Learn More Today

 Complete the form to learn more about this program.

 Take Music Education to the Next Level with an Online Master’s Degree in Music

 Improve your music and leadership skills with the online Master of Music Education program from Lindenwood University.
 This program allows current K–12 music educators and other music instructors to build on their knowledge and improve their instructional skills.

 Our online music master’s degree program explores key topics such as research methods, contemporary issues, and conducting.
 The program’s faculty consists of experienced musicians and educators.

 To complete the online master’s degree in music education, you will have the option for an applied project or a thesis.
 The applied project option lets you use your skills in a professional setting, which adds hands-on experience to your online music education degree.
 The thesis requires that you write a relevant piece of scholarship, applying what you learned in the online music education master’s program as you investigate an area of the field.

 This program does not lead to teaching licensure.